Updated - 30th November 2018

 Next in line is the largest category of creditors – those who have lent on an unsecured basis.
 Perhaps surprisingly HMRC (to whom VAT is payable) are treated as unsecured creditors, falling into the same bracket as credit cards, suppliers, and unsecured bank loans.
 In the vast majority of insolvent liquidations, there is not enough money in the company with which to make even a token payment towards these debts.
 Consequently, providing they have not been personally guaranteed, these will end up being written off following the conclusion of the liquidation.

-If you decide that you would like to give running a business another go in the future, you are well within your right to do this.
-As long as you are not found guilty of wrongful trading, there are no restrictions placed upon your freedom to act as director again.
-However, if your company has gone into liquidation with a considerable amount of VAT and other HMRC debts outstanding, you may be asked to pay what is known as a VAT security bond before you will be allowed to register for VAT.
+It should be noted that if your company has gone into liquidation with a considerable amount of VAT and other HMRC debts outstanding, you may be asked to pay what is known as a VAT security bond before you will be allowed to register for VAT.
 This acts as a deposit, providing HMRC with an element of security and lessens the risk of future non-payment.

 This means appointing an insolvency practitioner to formally liquidate your company is likely to be the most suitable option.
 A liquidator will ensure you adhere to your responsibilities as company director, while maximising returns for your creditors including HMRC.
-Although you will have to pay for the services of an insolvency practitioner, closing your company through a formal liquidation will open the door for you to claim redundancy pay.
+Although you will have to pay for the services of an insolvency practitioner, closing your company through a formal liquidation could open up a legitimate claim for director redundancy pay.

 Directors are just as entitled as employees to claim redundancy following the closure of the company.
 This is because, in the vast majority of cases, directors are also classed as employees of the company.
 If you are paid a regular salary through PAYE and your company has been incorporated for over two years, you have a good chance of qualifying for director redundancy.
-The expert team here at Redundancy Claims UK have helped hundreds of directors claim the redundancy they are entitled to.
-Our in-depth knowledge of the Employment Rights Act 1996 coupled with years of experience working with the Redundancy Payments Service, means we can maximise your redundancy entitlements and give your claim the best possible chance of success.
+The expert team here at Redundancy Claims UK have helped hundreds of directors claim the redundancy they are entitled to when their previously viable business falls upon hard times.
+Our in-depth knowledge of the Employment Rights Act 1996 coupled with years of experience working with the Redundancy Payments Service means we can maximise your redundancy entitlements and give your claim the best possible chance of success.